johnkiddjr/PlexMatch-File-Generator/README.md

 - Set log path (-l or --log)
   - This will output the log to file at the path specified, log file will be named `plexmatch.log` in the directory specified.
 The path specified must exist!
 If this option is not specified, no log file will be output.
   - Usage: -l /home/user/logs
+- Get version (--version)
+  - This will output the version of the executable being run
+- View help (--help)
+  - This will output the parameter help

 ## Examples